Session Isolation

 • Run multiple instances of apps like Instagram or TikTok without bans.

-• Manage work/personal accounts side by side with zero crossover.
+• Manage work and personal accounts side by side with zero crossover.

 GeeLark’s Approach: Beyond Browser Isolation